markcot/pands-problem-set/README.md

 My first thought was that I could possibly adapt code from the Jan 2019 GMIT lecture example Python-Tuesday to suit this problem.

-I created a variable 'today' for todays date
+I created a variable 'today' for today's date.
-I began playing with the idea that if I could write an if and elif statements using code 'if datetime.datetime.today().weekday() == 1:' for Tuesday and 'if datetime.datetime.today().weekday() == 4:' for Thursday I could make the Yes condition print if either of these conditions were true and use an else function to print No.
+I began playing with the idea that if I could write an if and elif statements using code 'if datetime.datetime.today().weekday() == 1:' for Tuesday and 'if datetime.datetime.today().weekday() == 4:' for Thursday.
+I could make the Yes condition print if either of these conditions were true and use an else function to print No.

-I added to extra print functions to the text to test what happened to variables when I made tweets to the code.
+I added extra print functions to the text to test what happened to variables when I made tweets to the code.
 At the end I just added # before these print functions so they would not print in the final version of the code, but could be used later if the code needed to be ammended.